DawsonReschke/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The closure is the function returned by personalDice, this is because the inner function references the outer scope.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+What is the same is the variable `name`, what is different is the variable `newRoll`. `name` is the same because on the creation of the function (created by `personalDice`) the inner function saves a context of the outer such that it can reference the argument passed into the initial function.
 c.
 What is the lexical scope of `newRoll`?
+The scope of `newRoll` is bound only within the function returned by personalDice, so it cannot be referenced by anything except that function, but could reference things outside of that scope.

 ### Task 3 - Stretch Goals